-Bursting with beautiful spots of natural beauty, cultural heritage sites, artificial monuments, and rich urban centers bustling with life, Saudi Arabia offers you the tourist experience of a lifetime.
+Bursting with natural beauty, cultural heritage sites, artificial monuments, and rich, bustling urban centers, Saudi Arabia offers the tourist experience of a lifetime.

-However, with so many places to visit and sights to see in Saudi Arabia, planning a trip and figuring out which sites to explore is challenging and often overwhelming.
+However, with so many places to visit and sights to see in Saudi Arabia, planning a trip and deciding which sites to explore can be challenging and often overwhelming.

-That is why we bring you our list of the Top Eight Places to Visit in Saudi Arabia.
-Be it the looming Al Qarah Mountains, the relaxing beauty of Asir, or the aquatic adventures in Amla, we have it all.
+That is why we present our list of the top eight places to visit in Saudi Arabia.
+From the looming Al Qarah Mountains to the relaxing beauty of Asir and the aquatic adventures in Amla, we have it all.
 Let’s get right into it.

 Al-’Ula

-In the north-western part of Saudi Arabia, you will find one of the world’s most stunning cities: Al-’Ula.
-Containing the Kingdom’s first UNESCO heritage site, Hegra (or Madain Saleh), the city offers tons of brilliant exploration and sightseeing opportunities.
+In the northwestern part of Saudi Arabia, you will find one of the world’s most stunning cities: Al-’Ula.
+The city contains the Kingdom’s first UNESCO heritage site, Hegra (or Madain Saleh), and offers many brilliant exploration and sightseeing opportunities.

 You can explore the ancient ruins and the breathtaking canyons at the Ragsat (or Dancing) Mountains, visit more than 130 ancient tombs that have been there for thousands of years, or have a relaxing day at the date and citrus farms.